 Get ready for two weeks packed with movies, stars, glamour, and parties.
 Prepare to see international superstars walk the red carpet and soon-to-be-legendary films...if you can score a ticket.
-To make the most out of your Berlinale, read our festival tips as well as visitor's guide to the Berlin Film Festival.
+To make the most out of your Berlinale, read our festival tips.

 Many movie tickets can be purchased starting Monday, February 4th at exactly 10:00am.
 More tickets will continue to be released 3 days before their screening.
 Don't wait until the last minute to avoid sold out shows.

 All films will be screened three or four times during the festival with weekday mornings or early afternoons the easiest times to buy tickets.